 - Increased heart rate

-Increased sensitivity to heat
+- Sensitive to heat

 - Slowed heart rate

-Increased sensitivity to cold
+- Sensitive to cold

 What Causes These Conditions?

 Like many other conditions, there is no one definitive cause behind an overactive or underactive thyroid.
 What we understand is that something causes the thyroid to produce too much or too little hormones.